IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

      github contains 3 datasets that you can use: euros, forbes, newcomb.

-9. **Dataset upload** Let the user upload its own dataset (a file containing one value per row, no headers) for display.
+9. **Dataset upload**

-   **Hint**:
+   a.
+Let the user upload its own dataset (a file containing one value per row, no headers) so that it is plotted by the app.

-10. Summary statistics:
+   **Hint**: use the fileInput() function; note that this function does not return the file itself, but a structure containing metadata about the file, including a link that you can then use to open the file (have a look at the help page for more information).

-    In the text area we want a table of summary statistics.
+   b.
+Add an output widget that displays the content of the file as a table

-    The idea here is to use R syntax to create a character vector which has the lines of the HTML code.
+   **Hint**: use the tableOutput() widget.

-11. Table presentations: These tables rarely look very good.
-To change their appearance we need to use cascading style files.
-The easiest way is to include that in the ui.R.
+10. **Several tabs**: Often it is a good idea to have several tabs to organize the output when showing different information.
+Say we want to separate the text, the graph and the table display

-12. Several panels: Often it is a good idea to have several panels to show different things.
-Say we want to separate the text from the graph.
+   **Hint**: look at the tabsetPanel() function.

-13. Graph displays: Again there are items on the left that only make sense for the graphs, so they should only appear when the Graph panel is selected.
-Again conditionalPanel to the rescue!
+11. **Use another library**: let us draw the graphs with ggplot2 instead of base R. For this purpose, you must add require(ggplot2) on server side and change the render plot function call for histogram and boxplot.

-14. Animation: When generating random data we might want to do this a number of times.
+12. **Animation**: When generating random data we might want to do this a number of times.
 Slowly, so one can watch the changes.

 On ui side use :